b12-archive/tape-css/Readme.md

 </strong></h4>

 <p                                                               align="center">
-  Isolates DOM and styles for lightning-fast unit testing.
+  Isolates DOM and styles for reproducible unit tests.
 As elegant and lightweight as <em><a href="https://www.npmjs.com/package/tape">tape</a></em> itself.
 </p>